Emil-Stampfly-He/rest-reminder/README.md

 ## How It Works

-1. The program checks if IntelliJ IDEA or RustRover is currently running.
-You can add other processes, of course.
+1. The program checks if specified process(es) are currently running.
-2. If either is detected, it starts tracking the time.
+2. If they are detected, it starts tracking the time.
-3. If 1 hour (if you want it to be shorter or longer, manually setting the time is possible) passes without closing the IDE, a system popup appears to remind you to take a break.
+3. If specified time passes without closing the process(es), a system popup appears to remind you to take a break.
 4. The session is logged to a file for record-keeping.
+5. Use `count` family commands to calculate your total work time in a certain period.

 ## How to Use
 As described above, there are two different ways to use your Rest Reminder.